 The new system lacked nuance; one grouping of square notes stood for five or more different signs in the old system.
 Free rhythm and the modal system were also losing ground.
 The development of polyphony demanded strictly measured time, and the major and minor keys eventually supplanted the modes.

-In the mid-nineteenth century, Benedictine monks at the Abbey of Solesmes began collecting and copying the earliest surviving manuscripts in an effort to restore the beauty and complexity of chant that they felt had become obscured over time.
+In the mid-19th century, Benedictine monks at the Abbey of Solesmes began collecting and copying the earliest surviving manuscripts in an effort to restore the beauty and complexity of chant that they felt had become obscured over time.
 Also at issue was early performance practice and interpretation, in particular the question of rhythm.
 Monk-scholars at Solesmes have proposed several approaches over the course of more than a century of sustained study.